 Keeping the CPU cool is very important.
 A CPU that runs too hot and an inadequate CPU heatsink can cause the computer’s internal temperature to go up.

 I also wanted to buy one of the best CPUs for gaming money can buy at the moment.
-So I settled for an AMD Ryzen 3950X (only 1,249.99$ on amazon!).
+So I settled for an AMD Ryzen 3950X (View on Amazon).
 Keeping this processor cool when playing the latest games and working on some 3D renderings was the highest priority.

 So now you have an idea of where I was going with the whole thing.
-I was even crazy enough to add an NVidia RTX3090 graphics card with a 1600 Watt power supply (available now on amazon for 3,499.99$)
+I was even crazy enough to add an NVidia RTX3090 graphics card with a Corsair AX1600i 1600 Watt Titanium Certified fully modular power supply (View on Amazon)

 After spending all the money on this system, I couldn’t install any CPU cooler that I didn’t think was up to the task, even if I wanted to do some overclocking later.